-Your body, however, is in motion and tends to stay in
+Your body, however, is in motion and tends to stay in motion.

-motion.
 It is the inertia of your body - the tendency to resist a change in motion - which causes it to continue in its forward motion.
 While the car is accelerating inward, you continue in a straight line.
 If you are sitting on the passenger side of the car, then eventually the outside door of the car will hit you, as the car turns inward.
-This phenomenon might cause you to think that you were being accelerated outwards away from the centre of the circle.
-In reality, you are continuing in your straight-line inertial path tangent to the circle while the car is accelerating out from under you.
+This phenomenon might cause you to think that you were being accelerated outwards away from the center of the circle.
+In reality, you are continuing in your straight-line inertial path tangent to the circle while the car is accelerating out from under you

 The sensation of an outward force and an outward acceleration is a false sensation.
 There is no physical object capable of pushing you outwards.
-You are merely experiencing the tendency of your body to continue in its path tangent to the circular path along which the car is turning.

-Any object moving in a circle (or along a circular path) experiences a centripetal force; that is there must be some physical force pushing or pulling the object towards the centre of the circle.
+You are merely experiencing the tendency of your body to continue in its path tangent to the circular path along which the car is turning. • Any object moving in a circle (or along a circular path) experiences a centripetal force; that is there must be some physical force pushing or pulling the object towards the centre of the circle.
 This is the centripetal force requirement.

-The word "centripetal" is merely an adjective used to describe the direction of the force.
-We are not introducing a new type of force but rather describing the direction of the net force acting upon the object, which moves in the circle.
-Whatever the object, if it moves in a circle, there is some force acting upon it to cause it to deviate from its straight-line path, accelerate inwards and move along a circular path.
-Three such examples of centripetal force are listed below.
+• The word "centripetal" is merely an adjective used to describe the direction of the force.

+• It is NOT a new type of force but rather a description of the direction of the net force acting upon the object, which moves in the circle.

+• Whatever the object, if it moves in a circle, there is some force acting upon it to cause it to deviate from its straight-line path, accelerate inwards and move along a circular path.

+Examples

-As a car makes a turn, the force of friction acting upon the turned wheels of the car provide the centripetal force required for circular motion.
-As a bucket of water is tied to a string and spun in a circle, the force of tension acting upon the bucket provides the centripetal force required for circular motion.
+As a car makes a turn, the force of friction acting upon the turned wheels of the car provide the centripetal force required for circular motion. acting upon the bucket provides the L As the moon orbits -- -- ---------------------- where Fc is the net centripetal force and is directed towards the center of the circular path.
+In other words, when a ball twirls on a string, Fc is the tension in the string.

-As the moon orbits the Earth, the force of gravity acting upon the moon provides the centripetal force required for circular motion.